Callerton Parkway Metro station: History

-Construction of the extension of the Metro from Bank Foot to Newcastle Airport began in 1990, after funding had been secured from the European Economic Community (now the European Union).
+Construction of the extension of the Metro from Bank Foot to Newcastle Airport began in 1990, after funding had been secured from the European Economic Community.
 Callerton Parkway opened on 17 November 1991, along with the rest of the extension.

 In 2008, traffic enforcement cameras were installed at the station's level crossing – this having been the location of over half of the road traffic incidents at the five Metro-owned level crossings on the network.
-Similar cameras were installed at nearby Bank Foot and Kingston Park in October 2012.

-In 2018, the station, along with others on the branch between South Gosforth and Newcastle Airport, were refurbished.
+In 2018, the station, along with others on the branch between and Newcastle Airport, were refurbished.
 The £300,000 project saw improvements to accessibility, security and energy efficiency, as well as the rebranding of the station to the new black and white corporate colour scheme.

+The station was used by 353,388 passengers in 2024/25, considerably lower than the pre-pandemic figure of 428,078 in 2018/19.